w3c/wai-tutorials/source/carousels/animations.html.erb.md

 <%= editors_note_end %>
 {:/nomarkdown}

-The following example shows how to approach this: After determining what the new order of items is, depending on the direction of item rotation, the next or the previous item gets an `in-transition` class, which makes the item visible.
-It also sets `aria-hidden` to `true`.
-The `aria-hidden` attribute is then removed from the new current carousel item.
+During the transitions, both, the current and the next item are visible.
+This also means that two items are available to assistive technologies, with the current item disappearing in a relatively short time.

+This can be distracting and disorienting for users of screen readers, for example.
+In the following example the item that is showing up gets an `in-transition` class to show it and `aria-hidden` is set to `true`.
+Once the trasition has ended, the `aria-hidden` attribute is removed.

 {::nomarkdown}
 <%= code_start('', 'JavaScript: In initialization') %>